-Until 1 July 2020, customers on the current minimum FiT will receive a single-rate minimum tariff of 12 c/kWh or a time-varying tariff.
+Customers on the minimum FiT will receive a single-rate minimum tariff or a time-varying tariff.
 Some retailers may voluntarily choose to offer higher rates but are not obligated to do so.

 The government encourages customers to shop around to find the best energy offers available.
 The Victorian Energy Compare tool is an independent price comparator that helps Victorians find and compare electricity, solar and gas retailer tariffs and check if they could save money by switching to alternative offers.

 The Standard Feed-in Tariff (S-FiT) arrangements closed to new applicants on 31 December 2012.